Forestry and Plantations

 A planning permit for native forest harvesting and regeneration may include conditions relating to exclusion areas (such as to protect significant plant or animal species), buffers and filters on drainage lines, waterways and wetlands, silvicultural practices, roading, access to the property and carting operations.

-Proponents must submit a 'Coupe Harvesting Plan' 'Coupe Harvesting Plan' that must be in accordance with the requirements of the Code of Forest Practices for Timber Production with the planning permit application.
+Proponents must submit a Timber Harvesting Plan in accordance with the requirements of the Code of Forest Practices for Timber Production with the planning permit application.
 Be aware that additional requirements may result from the planning permit process and this plan may require adjustment before works begin.

 Before harvesting starts the proponent/forest owner/forest manager is required to establish the condition of any roads to be used for carting in consultation with the road manager.
 These roads must again be assessed when all carting is completed.
 It is the responsibility of the proponent/forest owner/forest manager to reinstate the road to at least the same condition it was in prior to the carting.